 What can I do with this App?

 This app enables users to access several available NASA data web services.
 Hydrological observations and land surface model outputs are retrieved, visualized with maps and plots of time series (data rods), and the data and graphic images can be exported in various common data formats.
+Researchers in hydrology, meteorology, ecosystems, and climate science use these data and graphs to study effects of weather and climate on components of the water cycle, and to compare these components across different geographic regions and time periods.

 The user can obtain a map of a variable at any valid date-time stamp; plot a time series of values at a point location; compare two model variables’ time series over a mutually-available time period; and plot year-on-year changes in time series for a given model or retrieval variable.
 Tabular text format, csv, xls, netCDF, and plots of time series can be downloaded, as well as graphic images of the plots.
 Data query results (tabular text or netCDF) may be uploaded to a user’s account in HydroShare.